 You make almond flour by grating almond nuts with an industrial nut grater.
 The flour is then sifted to ensure its powdery texture.
 This is the main ingredient in French macarons, first concocted in Venetian monasteries and brought to the French court by Catherine de Medici.

-There are two methods of almond milk manufacturing and you should consider both when deciding on the proper processing equipment and technology.
+There are two methods of almond milk manufacturing, and you should consider both when deciding on processing equipment and technology.
 The ‘dry’ method includes adding water to grated almonds.
 The ‘wet’ method process consists of blending soaked almonds with water.

 Almond milk has had its fair share of controversy.
-In an attempt to ban the use of the word ‘milk’ in connection to plant-based milks, part of the dairy industry submitted Amendment 171 to the European Parliament.
+In an attempt to ban the use of the word ‘milk’ in connection to kinds of milk, part of the dairy industry submitted Amendment 171 to the European Parliament.

 Almond milk is not just for making your favorite latte